New York, NY

 Format Sans* Bd was used as the foundation for these three explorations of replacing logic with instinct.
 Each glyph was adjusted quickly, instinctively and in isolation from the others, disregarding the relationships between letters in favor of serendipitous results that transcend the awareness and conscious control of the author.

 The use of multiple axes and seamless interpolation gives as much control to the designer as possible and allows them to decide how readable they want the text to be.** This flexibility combined with the countless combinations of glyphs in words (and double letter ligatures) mean that the result of any typesetting has as little visible logic in it as possible.*

-Although from the same root, the three resulting fonts are unique, playful, energetic and musical, adding sound to the tunes other people write.
+Although from the same root, the three resulting fonts are equally unique, playful, energetic, and musical, adding sound to the tunes that other people write.

-*-OC Format Sans started as a bespoke font design for Bellamy’s mid-century inspired reference manual Analogue Photography where readability and a stylistic reference to the period were key.
+*-OC Format Sans started as a bespoke font design for the mid-century inspired reference manual Analogue Photography.
 Drawing from the timeless elegance of Futura and the functional typesetting of Akzidenz Grotesk it fuses the aesthetic foundation of a geometric sans with the proportions and rhythm of a neo-grotesque.